-You'll happily remember your favorite Anchorage Alaska Restaurants in these stories that will fill you with fond memories.
+What are your favorite Anchorage Alaska Restaurant memories?
 From burgers and fries to steaks and more.
+Can you taste it?

 Remember burgers at the Arctic Roadrunner, yummy corn dogs at the Fur Rondy and fine dining at Alaska's own Double Musky Inn located in Girdwood?